laxsuryavanshi/snowflake/pkg/core-auth/README.md

 ## Overview

 `@snowflake/core-auth` is designed to handle authentication functionality across applications.
-While it currently relies heavily on AWS Cognito for authentication and utilizes libraries like `@aws-amplify/core` and `@aws-amplify/ui-react-core` for configuration and components, the goal is to remove this dependency and offer a flexible, provider-agnostic authentication helper.
+While it currently relies heavily on AWS Cognito for authentication and utilizes libraries like `aws-amplify` and `@aws-amplify/ui-react-core` for configuration and components, the goal is to remove this dependency and offer a flexible, provider-agnostic authentication helper.

 ## Features